SamanFekri/QouteOfDay/README.md

-### 📅 Monday, 03 March, 2025
+### 📅 Tuesday, 04 March, 2025
 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on March 3rd throughout history:
+Here are some notable events in U.S. history that happened on March 4:

-- **1845**: U.S. President John Tyler signs a resolution that annexes the Republic of Texas.
+- **1861**: Abraham Lincoln was inaugurated as the 16th President of the United States.
-- **1931**: “The Star-Spangled Banner” is officially adopted as the national anthem of the United States.
+- **1933**: Franklin D. Roosevelt was inaugurated as the 32nd President of the United States during a period of economic turmoil, marking the beginning of the New Deal.
-- **1958**: The U.S. Army fires its first missile from the new AMRAAM ("Advanced Medium Range Air-to-Air Missile") during its
+- **1974**: The United States Supreme Court ruled in "City of Los Angeles v.
+Lyons" concerning the legality
 ### Positive Qoute
 ------
-"Every day may not be good, but there's something good in every day! 🌈✨"
+"Every day brings new opportunities to shine! ✨ Embrace them and let your light glow! 🌟"